Therapy for anxiety and building a sense of self

 This is a glimpse into what it means to live with anxiety about your today and your tomorrow, to be filled with regrets about the past and irreversible decisions, and to be confused by an entanglement of otherwise innocuous thoughts and emotions.
-Or, better described as "my mind feels like a mass of wires that had no visible connections and I could not make sense as to why I was feeling the way I was".
+Or, better described as, "my mind feels like a mass of wires that had no visible connections and I could not make sense as to why I was feeling the way I was".

 Therapy is not magic, and things can be very difficult.
-Allowing yourself to think that having a bad day is ok can sometimes be a start.
-Therapy can help in re-adjusting expectations of self, others, and the world to realistic and specific hopes without being self-critical and envisaging a better rather than a lesser.
+Allowing yourself to know that having a bad day is OK can sometimes be a start.
+Therapy can help in re-adjusting expectations of self, others and the world, to realistic and specific hopes without being self-critical and envisaging a better, rather than a lesser.
 Therapy can help with shifting perspectives in starting to think of the world as being potential, and achieving an optimistic sense of self.

-Thinking about anxiety in conjunction with reaffirming a sense of self from all described above, at first, it appears that such a provision of service is an impossible task.
+Thinking about anxiety in conjunction with reaffirming a sense of self from all described above, at first, can appear that such a provision of service is an impossible task.
 And yet, when a careful formulation of difficulties is provided, such a task begins to take a contour of possibility and exploration.
-Some important aspect of such an 'ask' is a decision itself.
+Some important aspects of such an ask is a decision itself.
 It is a beginning, and thinking about anxiety and a sense of self brings about awareness and the confidence to seek help or guidance.
 That is a step forward in itself.

 In terms of confidentiality, there are several ways in achieving that, keeping in mind both that your counsellor/psychotherapist is a trained professional and your ask for help is genuine.
 Thinking forward from that is for you to discover.